garden-io/garden/docs/reference/providers/local-kubernetes.md

       # guide to assigning Pods to nodes.
       nodeSelector:

+      # Specify tolerations to apply to each Kaniko Pod.
+Useful to control which nodes in a cluster can run builds.
       tolerations:
         - # "Effect" indicates the taint effect to match.
 Empty means match all taint effects.
 When specified,
           # allowed values are "NoSchedule", "PreferNoSchedule" and "NoExecute".